Welcome to NSHS Library

 We offer several databases for student and staff use.
 Databases are useful for compiling articles on a variety of subjects.
 These databases are especially helpful to those who are writing research papers, seeking a deeper understanding on topics covered in class, and debate preperation.

 In order to access the library databases, please use the new apps portal.
-You will be asked to sign-in using your ID# or user name, and may be asked to fill out some information.
+You will be asked to sign-in using user name (this is your student ID#), and may be asked to create a security question.
 After that, you will have access to all of the databases from the same page.

 Issues Researcher Database